mccdaq/daqhats/README.md

 #### Update the EEPROM images
-If you change your board stack, you must update the saved EEPROM images so that the library has the correct board information:
+If you change your board stack, you must update the saved EEPROM images so that the library has the correct board information.
+You can use the DAQ HAT Manager or the
+command:

 ```sh
 sudo daqhats_read_eeproms